Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Backward oversmoothing and spurious stationary points

 \section{Backward oversmoothing and spurious stationary points}

-While backward oversmoothing is not directly responsible for vanishing gradients, in practice we observe the following when training deep GNNs (Fig.~\ref{fig:gradient}, left): the norms of the gradients will quickly decrease to a very small value in the few first iterations, then get stuck and remain constant.
-This points us to the following hypothesis, which we analyze in this section: after a few iterations, deep GNNs reach a \emph{stationary point}.
-Note that this does not seem to necessarily happen for MLPs (Fig.~\ref{fig:gradient}, center).
-We first introduce the following definition for near-stationary points \cite{Shamir2020a, Hollender2024a}.
+While backward oversmoothing is not directly responsible for vanishing gradients, in practice we observe that deep GNNs tend to quickly and easily get stuck in local minima (Fig.~\ref{fig}, center).
+This prompts us to analyze the stationary points of deep GNNs.
+We first introduce the following definition of near-stationary points \cite{Shamir2020a}.

 \begin{definition}[$\delta$-stationary point] The weight $W^{(k)}$ is said to be at a \textbf{$\delta$-stationary point} if

 If this is true for all $1 \leq k \leq L$, then the GNN is said to be at a \textbf{global $\delta$-stationary point}. \end{definition}